 DPO as a service

-Any organisation facing such problems should consider our DPO as a service.
-One of our data protection experts will act as a remote DPO, completing the necessary tasks for your organisation and providing you with guidance whenever you need it.
+With this service, one of our data protection experts will act as a remote DPO, completing the necessary tasks for your organisation and providing you with guidance whenever you need it.

 Those looking for help meeting their data protection requirements should take a look at our GDPR Toolkit.

 Designed and developed by GDPR experts, this toolkit contains a complete set of template documents to demonstrate your compliance practices.

 It’s ideal for anyone who wants help completing their documentation requirements quickly and easily, but it’s more than simply a set of templates.
 It also includes:

 - Gap analysis and DPIA tools that help you identify compliance weaknesses and how to address them;

 - Two licences for the GDPR Staff Awareness E-learning Course; and